39 Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Jennifer Wundrow Interiors

 The allure of the coast beckons, promising relaxation and a connection to nature.
 By embracing coastal design elements, you can bring that same tranquility and beauty into your living room.
-Here are some inspiring ideas to transform your space into a haven of coastal comfort:
+Design features of a seaside living room typically feature natural wood, wicker, and rattan paired with sheer curtains or light-colored blinds that let in plenty of natural light.

 Coastal Living Rooms